Building Geetanjali

 Key Design Decisions

-Session-Based Anonymous Access
+Anonymous Access

 case_dict["user_id"] = current_user.id if current_user else None

-case_dict["session_id"] = session_id
+case_dict["session_id"] = session_id # Enables anonymous history

 Graceful Degradation

-The pipeline never fails completely:
+The pipeline doesn’t fail completely:

 Operations